mpomarlan/ease_ph_rosws/README.md

 # ease_ph_rosws

-A ROS workspace for the P01/H02 subprojects of EASE.
+A set of ROS workspaces for the P01/H02 subprojects of EASE.

 - [Local installation](#local-installation)
 - [Docker installation (macOS)](#docker-installation-macos)